-The 7 steps to buying a home in Charlotte, NC
+Seven Steps to Buying a Home in Charlotte, NC

+Buying a home in Charlotte can be overwhelming.
+If your are new to the area or if it's your first purchase, there's a lot to know.
 To this day, I remember my first home purchase in 1996 as if it were yesterday.
 Though there were a few bumps in the road, what I remember most was my lack of understanding of the whole process as it was going on.
 I’m someone who likes to have control over things and that was more than a little uncomfortable for me.
-So, years later and now that I’m a Realtor I try hard to educate the consumer, especially my own clients.
+So, years later and now that I’m a REALTOR®, I try hard to educate the consumer, especially my own clients.

-A licensed Realtor who becomes your buyer’s agent will be your best friend during your home buying process.
+A licensed REALTOR®, acting as your buyer’s agent, will be your best friend during your home buying process.
 Not only do they have a fiduciary responsibility to protect you and your best interests, they understand the process from beginning to end and can connect you with the best mortgage providers, attorneys, inspectors and so on.
 Your buyer’s agent is your lifeline during the process and will hold your hand all the way through so getting one early on is the best way to go.
 If you don’t already know a good Realtor, let us help you find one.

 The mortgage pre-approval process involves connecting with a mortgage person or your bank and allowing them to review your credit, work history, job situation, debt-to-income ratios, etc, and evaluate your ability to qualify for a home loan.
 If you can’t qualify for a mortgage or currently afford to make an all-cash offer there really isn’t any sense in continuing your home search until you’re financially ready.